moodymudskipper/tricks/README.md

   - It should be considered only when selecting a function so we’ll have a condition on the value `.val`
-  - The action uses the function `debugonce()` which uses non standard evaluation, but this is made easy using `.sub`
+  - The action uses the function `debugonce()` which uses non standard evaluation, but this is made easy using `.sub`.

 <!-- end list -->